imazen/resizer-web/content/purchase/policy.md

 Libs: -comments
+Aliases: /purchase/refunds

 #Policies

 Your satisfaction is guaranteed, or your money back.

-As of January 2013, we have *never* had a customer request a refund due to dissatisfaction with the product.
+As of March 2013, we have *never* had a customer request a refund due to dissatisfaction with the product.

+If you wish to request a refund, e-mail `support@imageresizing.net`.

 Your contact information will be kept private.
 We will only contact you with important information about products you have already purchased.